selim13/sulci/README.md

   the Mueller KOI8-R dictionary.
 - Fixed loading DICT server settings from config.
 - Fixed missing .hostip command.
+- Disabled Google, Yandex, and Translate plugins, as their respective service APIs were changed or deprecated.

 ## Included plugins and their commands